bge-barcoding/gene_fetch/paper/paper.md

-# Availability, acknowledgments and contributions

-`Gene Fetch` is available under an MIT license through the [GitHub repository](https://github.com/bge-barcoding/gene_fetch).
-The repository includes comprehensive documentation, usage examples, installation instructions, and benchmarking statistics.
-Further contributions following the project's guidelines are welcomed, and we encourage issues to be reported through GitHub issue tracker.
-We would like to thank Maria Kamouyiaros and Oliver White at the Natural History Museum in London for their valuable contributions to the conceptualisation, development and testing of `Gene Fetch`.
+# Availability

-`Gene Fetch` is distributed as a Python package on [PyPi](https://pypi.org/project/gene-fetch/), with the source code, testing modules, and standalone script available under an MIT license through the [GitHub repository](https://github.com/bge-barcoding/gene_fetch).
+`Gene Fetch` is distributed as a Python package on [PyPi](https://pypi.org/project/gene-fetch/), with the source code, testing modules, and standalone script available under an MIT license through the GitHub repository.
 The repository also holds comprehensive documentation, usage examples, installation instructions, and benchmarking statistics.
 A supplementary shell wrapper script is also provided for submitting a `Gene Fetch` job to a High-Performance Computing (HPC) cluster running SLURM.

+# Acknowledgments and contributions

 Contributions following the project's guidelines are welcomed, and we encourage users to report issues through the GitHub issue tracker.
 We extend our thanks to Maria Kamouyiaros and Oliver White at the Natural History Museum in London for their contributions to the conceptualisation and testing of `Gene Fetch`.
 This work is supported by Biodiversity Genomics Europe.
 Biodiversity Genomics Europe (Grant no.101059492) is funded by Horizon Europe under the Biodiversity, Circular Economy and Environment call (REA.B.3); co-funded by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract numbers 22.00173 and 24.00054; and by the UK Research and Innovation (UKRI) under the Department for Business, Energy and Industrial Strategy’s Horizon Europe Guarantee Scheme.